 T Shirt Printing in Denver

-In the world of custom t shirt printing, there are many variables that you must be considered if you want your final product to turn out as you imagine it.
+In the world of custom t-shirt printing, there are many variables that you must be considered if you want your final product to turn out as you imagine it.
 It’s not as simple as design and print.
-There are many varieties in garments, from quality to cut to type-of-fabric, and there are different methods that can be used to apply your design to a garment.
-The decisions made in these areas will drastically affect the feel and look of your shirt.
-Let’s take a look …
+There are many varieties in garments, from quality to cut to fabric type, and there are different methods that can be used to apply your design to a garment.
+The decisions made in these areas will drastically affect the feel and look of your custom t-shirts.
+Let’s take a look!

-The first step of the t-shirt creation process is, of course to choose the type of garment or garments that you would like to print on.
+The first step of the t-shirt creation process is, of course, to choose the type of garment or garments that you would like to print on.
 Denver Print Company carries all major brands such as Gildan, Hanes, Fruit of the Loom, American Apparel, Canvas, Bella, Dickies, Anvil, and Augusta.
-Each of these clothing brands have lines available in different color, thickness, fit, and size options.
+Each of these clothing brands has lines available in different colors, thicknesses, fits, and size options.
 Picking the right type of shirt is crucial to your budget and to the people who will be wearing the garments.

 There is much to consider when choosing a garment type.
-For example, if you are hosting an outdoor event in the middle the summer, you might not want to select a thick cotton Gildan t-shirt.
+For example, if you are hosting an outdoor event in the middle of the summer, you might not want to select a thick cotton Gildan t-shirt.
 Your employees would much rather be in a thinner cotton American Apparel or Canvas t-shirt.
 Promotional giveaway shirts are always a crowd-pleaser, and to make this more affordable we offer Hanes and Anvil shirts.
-These are lower cost cotton t-shirts.
-A lower cost t-shirt will still last for several hundred washes without fading or stretching.
+These are lower-cost cotton t-shirts.
+A lower-cost t-shirt will still last for several hundred washes without fading or stretching.

 Once you have selected your garment type, the next step is to select printing technique that you would like to use.
 “What do I care HOW you print my t-shirt,” you maybe asking yourself, “just print it.”
 With t-shirts, however, the printing method dramatically affects the final product.
 So you must choose wisely.
 The most popular type of t shirt printing, and the type we do most frequently at Denver Print, is screen printing.
 We also do embroidery, direct-to-garment, and dye sublimation.
 Another option is heat pressing.
 We don’t offer that option, as it is designed for one-off shirts and the quality is low compared to the other methods.